 Don’t wait until it’s down to the wire to learn some basic skills for self-sufficiency.
 If you’re planning on moving to a homestead one day, take the time now to learn some of the skills you’ll need.
 An ounce of prevention is worth a pound of cure!

 I learned to cook from scratch from my grandmother.
 It’s probably the skill I appreciate most.
-Nothing says lovin’ like a home cooked meal.
+Nothing says lovin’ like a home-cooked meal.
 From scratch cooking allows me the satisfaction of knowing what’s in the food I’m presenting my loved ones with.
-The symbiotic relationship between the nutritional needs of the human body and seasonal foods available is no coincidence.
+The symbiotic relationship between the nutritional needs of the human body and the seasonal foods available is no coincidence.

 There’s an old saying, “The better the ingredients, the better the meal.”
 The truth of this statement makes organic gardening a must for us.
 Although I’ve been gardening since I was able to walk, I’m constantly reading and learning.
 There’s a great learning curve for me now since we made a move last year (November 2015) from the deep south to the wilderness of the Idaho panhandle.
 Yep, that’s from a zone 8 to a zone 6/5; from pretty much gardening year around to a 90-100 day growing season.
 So see, you’re never too old to learn and we never learn everything.

-The first thing I always advise someone who asks me about getting started in homesteading to do is find an old timer in your area.
-They are most always willing to share their years of experience.
+The first thing I always advise someone who asks me about getting started in homesteading to do is to find an old-timer in your area.
+They are almost always willing to share their years of experience.
 I take advantage of every opportunity to sit down with one and soak up anything they want to share with me.

-Food preservation is a skill which goes hand in hand with gardening and animal husbandry.
+Preserving food is a skill that goes hand in hand with gardening and animal husbandry.
 Granny always said, “Waste not, want not!”
 Letting something waste in the garden or of what we’ve butchered is unthinkable.
 Although some things in the garden slip by me, they are not wasted.
 We feed them to the chickens, cows, pigs, or compost pile.
 It gets recycled in some way.